franznowak/weighted-angluin/README.md

 # WFSA
-A repository implementing algorithms for manipulating and learning weighted finite state automata
+A repository implementing algorithms for manipulating and learning weighted finite state automata.